dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T2902: Justice should focus on redemption, not retribution.
+### T2902: The criminal justice system should focus on rehabilitation and redemption.

 |Support|
 |---|